ykharitonova/csw8-s22/about.md

 > Make sure to use your <span style="color:red">**7-digit student ID _without_ any dashes or spaces** (ONLY digits)</span>. (⚠️  <span style="color:orange">_You might fail the course if this ID is incorrectly entered._</span>)

 _zyBook will allow you to update your ID if you accidentally enter it incorrectly._

+Your ID must match the one you see on Gauchospace.

 ### Communication
 **Do _not_ message us individually**.